ybuzoku/INTBASIC/README.md

 If a larger number is used for the bit shift, only the value MOD 255 is taken
 - SHL, Left shift, used as follows: A SHL B => Shift A left number of bits by the amount described by the expression in B
 - SHR, Right shift, used as follows: A SHR B => Shift A right number of bits by the amount described by the expression in B
-- ROL, Roll left, used as in SHL, except any overflowing bits are rotated back into to the bottom of the number (i.e. -1 ROL 1 evaluates to 1)
-- ROR, Roll right, used as in SHR, except any underflowing bits rotated back into the top of the number (i.e. 1 ROR 1 evaluates to -1)

 ### Relational operators